pikepdf.Stream object works like a PDF dictionary with some encoded

 - object stream

-- A stream object (not a typo, an object stream really is a type of stream object) in a PDF that contains a number of other objects in a PDF, grouped together for better compression.
+A stream object (not a typo, an object stream really is a type of stream object) in a PDF that contains a number of other objects in a PDF, grouped together for better compression.
 In pikepdf there is an option to save PDFs with this feature enabled to improve compression.
 Otherwise, this is just a detail about how PDF files are encoded.
+When object streams are present, pikepdf automatically decompresses them as necessary; no special steps are needed to access a PDF that contains object streams.

 - content stream

-- A stream object that contains some instructions to draw graphics and text on a page, or inside a Form XObject.
+A stream object that contains some instructions to draw graphics and text on a page, or inside a Form XObject, and in some other situations.
 In HTML this is equivalent to the HTML file itself.
-Content streams do not cross pages.
+Content streams only draw one page (or canvas, for a Form XObject).
+Each page needs its own content stream to draw its contents.

 - Form XObject